DandelionSprout/adfilt/README.md

 ————————————————————————————————————

-"Dandelion Sprouts norske filtre for ryddigere nettsider" is currently aiming for inclusion in Ublock Origin.
+<i>Dandelion Sprouts norske filtre for ryddigere nettsider</i> is currently aiming for inclusion in Ublock Origin.
 If you find that list to be great (For instance that it has no substantial issues), I encourage you to give some kind words or emotes through peaceful means to https://github.com/gorhill/uBlock/pull/3118, to reach the attention of uBᵒ's admittedly busy developers.

 —The tools that I use—

 • Checker for redundant/duplicate filter entries, made by Famlam: https://arestwo.org/famlam/redundantRuleChecker.html

+Ways one can use Sublime Text to improve his/her filter lists (https://www.sublimetext.com/):

-• To sort filter entries in alphabetic order, and to remove "www." from most entries: https://www.sublimetext.com/
+• To sort filter entries in alphabetic order: F9 / Edit → Sort Lines

+• To remove "www." from most entries: Ctrl+H / Find → Replace…

+• To remove duplicates: Edit → Permute Lines → Unique

+• To remove duplicates across files: Paste the content of the file that shall retain its filters on top, and paste the content of the file that shall delete its duplicates on bottom.